 - Time in the classroom keeps Apprentices away from home and family. - RCT attendance is mandatory.
 Apprentices are penalized for missing class.
-Any missed class time must be made up to advance in training and compensation. - A laptop computer with a Microsoft Operating System and access to the internet is required for completion of online homework assignments and classroom activities. - RCT and OJT occur simultaneously. - Skills learned by serving an Apprenticeship belong to the Electrical Worker those skills are completely portable executable anywhere in the country.
+Any missed class time must be made up to advance in training and compensation. - A laptop computer and access to the internet is required for completion of online homework assignments and classroom activities. - RCT and OJT occur simultaneously. - Skills learned by serving an Apprenticeship belong to the Electrical Worker those skills are completely portable executable anywhere in the country.